phalcon-orphanage/docs/en/reference/di.rst

     }

-One moment, we returned back to the beginning, we are building again the dependencies inside the component!
+One moment, we returned to the beginning, we are building again the dependencies inside the component!
 We can move on and find out a way to solve this problem every time.
 But it seems that time and again we fall back into bad practices.

-A practical and elegant way to solve these problems is to use a container for dependencies.
+A practical and elegant way to solve these problems are using a container for dependencies.
 The containers act as the global registry that we saw earlier.
 Using the container for dependencies as a bridge to obtain the dependencies allows us to reduce the complexity of our component: